shuami-dev/nuxt-session-i18n-theme/README.md

 <script setup lang="ts">
   import { useAppSession } from "@shuami-dev/nuxt-session-i18n-theme"

-  const { keyId, appUid, language, themeMode } = useAppSession(
+  const { keyId, appUid, language, themeMode, optId } = useAppSession(
     "yoursessionId",                // Your session storage name
     "username",                     // Your token object name
-    "projectId"         // Your id if you have any (project, event, etc) )
+    "you-optional-id-name"          // Your optional id if you have any.
+Can remove this parameter if not using it )
 </script>